‘Every Station Club’ Members - List of Honour

 - John Chew and Justin Bur: Toronto subway station tiles

-- Spacing: Ride the rainbow of Bloor-Danforth (useful graphic to understand the line’s original colour scheme) & How the TTC lost and found its subway style (in which, in the comments, an intriguing observation is made regarding the probable designer of the TTC subway font, William Godfrey)
+- Spacing: Ride the rainbow of Bloor-Danforth (useful graphic to understand the line’s original colour scheme) & How the TTC lost and found its subway style (in which, in the comments, an intriguing observation is made regarding the probable designer of the TTC subway font, William Godfrey, with the draftsman being Philip Butt)

 - via Transit Toronto — Dave LeBlanc: Subway 'chic' inspires graphic designers & Mark Brader: An Essay on Original Subway Station Design